FredIde/sherlog-holmes/README.md

 This will filter entries using the category field.
 You can use the wildcard `*` here.

+`-l, --level EXPRESSION`

+This will filter entries using the level field.
+You can use the wildcard `*` here.

+`-o, --origin EXPRESSION`

+This will filter entries using the origin field.
+You can use the wildcard `*` here.

+`-m, --message EXPRESSION`

+This will filter entries using the message field.
+You can use the wildcard `*` here.

+`-e, --exception EXPRESSION`

+This will filter entries using the exception field.
+You can use the wildcard `*` here.

+*NOTICE: the expressions are case sensitive, wildcards can be used at start, end or both*

+`--any-exception`

+This will filter entries with exceptions, regardless the kind.

+`--and`

+This will use the **AND** operation to connect the next filter.
+This is the default operation.

+`--or`

+This will use the **OR** operation to connect the next filter.

+    sherlog --level WARN --or --level ERROR --and --any-exception

+This is equivalent to:

+    (WARN || ERROR) && EXCEPTION

+*NOTICE: you cannot do some fuzzy logics with these operations because there are no options to define the precedence*

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).